-117. Insurers should have in place separate risk management and control functions - notably risk management, actuarial, finance and internal audit functions - to the extent warranted by the nature, scale and complexity of their business.
-The PRA expects these functions to support and challenge the management of risks across the business as a whole, by expressing views on the appropriateness of the level of risk being run and the adequacy and integrity of the associated governance, risk management and financial and other control arrangements.
+120. Insurers should have in place separate risk management and control functions, notably risk management, actuarial, finance and internal audit functions, to the extent warranted by the nature, scale and complexity of their business.
+The PRA expects these functions to support and challenge the management of risks across the business as a whole, by expressing views on the appropriateness of the level of risk being run and the adequacy and integrity of the associated governance, risk management, financial and other control arrangements.

-118. To the extent warranted by the nature, scale and complexity of the business, the PRA expects these functions to be independent of an insurer's revenue-generating functions, and to possess sufficient authority to offer robust challenge to the business.
-This requires these functions to be adequately resourced, to have a good understanding of the business, and to be headed by individuals at senior level who are willing and able to voice concerns effectively.
+121. To the extent warranted by the nature, scale and complexity of the business, the PRA expects these functions to be independent of an insurer's revenue-generating functions, and to possess sufficient authority to offer robust challenge to the business.
+This requires these functions to be adequately resourced, to have a good understanding of the business, and to be headed by individuals at a senior level who are willing and able to voice concerns effectively.
 For example, for general insurers in particular, it is important that there are appropriate controls and governance systems in place to manage potential conflicts of interest between pricing and reserving teams.

-119. An effective risk management function ensures that material risk issues receive sufficient attention from the insurer's senior management and board.
+122. An effective risk management function ensures that material risk issues receive sufficient and timely attention from the insurer's senior management and board.

-120. The PRA expects insurers to have in place an operationally independent actuarial function commensurate with the nature, scale and complexity of the risks inherent in the firm's business.
+123. The PRA expects insurers to have in place an operationally independent actuarial function commensurate with the nature, scale and complexity of the risks inherent in the firm's business.
 The PRA considers the actuarial function to be integral to the effective implementation of a firm's risk management framework and therefore expects the actuarial function to be engaged with all aspects of risk management.

-121. An insurer's finance function should deliver an accurate understanding of the firm's financial position, including through the effective challenge of valuations.
+124. An insurer's finance function should deliver an accurate understanding of the firm's financial position, including through the effective challenge of valuations.

-122. Internal audit should provide independent assurance over insurers' internal controls, risk management and governance.
-And, in the absence of an internal audit function, there should be a review performed by an independent third party.
-The PRA has worked closely with professional bodies for internal auditors as they develop and publish a code that sets out principles for the internal audit function of insurers.
+125. Internal audit should provide independent assurance over insurers' internal controls, risk management and governance.
+The PRA has worked closely with professional bodies for internal auditors as they develop and publish a code that sets out principles for the internal audit function of insurers.23

-123. Senior management and the board should hear and heed the views of these functions.
+126. Senior management and the board should hear and heed the views of the risk management and control functions.
 This means that they require access to the board and (where an insurer has one or both) the board's Risk and Audit Committees, which should oversee these functions to ensure their independence and effectiveness.